tnhharrison/receipt-api/README.md

 * One time read from coupons.json file instead of each time an item is processed
 * Script for building and running the app (potentially use docker to do this)
 * Utilize library (like Jacoco) to check code coverage
+* Add swagger for pretty documentation & ability to test without curl or external application

 ### Reference Documentation
 For further reference, please consider the following sections: